 - i was born and raised in utah, where i currently reside.

-- i live with my husband, marshall, our son, fox, and our two dogs, penny and randy. as i mentioned, i am pregnant with #2.
+- i live with my husband, marshall, our son, and our two dogs, penny and randy. as i mentioned, i am pregnant with #2.

 - i talk about my family a lot. i am very close with them. my best friend is my mom, AKA momma b.

 me & momma b, bowling in california.

-- i work five days a week, 8 hours a day. i run a window company. you see, i don’t have an actual job description, but i do a little of everything. so much, in fact, that my bosses call me the boss. the CEO, if you will.. “chief everything officer”. i am also the CFO.
+- i work five days a week. i run a window company. you see, i don’t have an actual job description, but i do a little of everything. so much, in fact, that my bosses call me the boss. the CEO, if you will.. “chief everything officer”. i am also the CFO.

 - i’ve been known to say that i like dogs more than most humans.